Stop Working So Hard

 In the 1930s, the economist, John Maynard Keynes, predicted that technology would advance to such a degree that the workweek would shrink to 15 hours.
 At the time, the 40-hour workweek was becoming the norm, and technological change was transforming work.

 What happened to the 15-hour workweek?

 Now According to a Gallup poll, Americans work an average of 47 hour work weeks, with many Americans way over fifty hours.
-Entrepreneurs, on average, work 63% more hours than average, which makes for a very long work week.
+MSP owners, on average, work 63% more hours than average, which makes for a very long work week.

 We also take very little vacation since we are the only well off country that does not require employers to offer vacation time, and many of those who have it just don’t take it.

 Here is the thing: since the 1930’s we have had a 450% increase in productivity.
 This means that in terms of productivity, we have achieved the equivalent of a nine-hour workweek.
 We now get done in a day what used to take someone all week to accomplish.